2.3. Readers for input data#

 Latitude name for Rho, U, V grid.
 If only one grid put the same name everywhere

 Tide data consist in three fields (elevation, easwtward velocity, northward velocity), and each field has two components.
-Depending on the input dataset, those two components can be either Amplitude/Phase or Real/Imaginary part.
+Depending on the input dataset, those two components can be either Amplitude/Phase (like FES) or Real/Imaginary part (like TPXO).

 If your dataset follows an Amplitude/Phase, keys to declare are: